szabgab/perlmaven.com/sites/en/pages/getting-started-with-net-server.md

 You said "world"
 ```

-When we want to quite we just type in <b>bye</b>.
+When we want to quite we just type in **bye**.
 The server will echo it back, but then the
 `while` loop terminates because of this line of code: `last if $line eq "bye";`:

 ```